KickAss101/CSE-cs-GITAM-2020-24/SEM IV/CN/CN 2.md

 - ![[3537.png | 450]]
 - __SMTP__
 	- SMTP stands for __Simple Mail Transfer Protocol__.
 It is an application layer protocol for electronic mail.
 It uses the reliable data transfer service of TCP to transfer mail from _sender's mail server to the recipient's mail server_.
-	- The main purpose of SMTP is used to set up communication rules between servers.
+	- The main purpose of SMTP is used to _set up communication rules between servers_.
 	- It is usually _used with one of two other protocols, POP3 or IMAP_, that let the user save messages in a server mailbox and download them from the server.
 - __Ports used by SMTP__
 	- 25 - default SMTP port
 	- 2525, 587 - alternative ports

 ![[smtp-message-flow.png | 500]]

 ---
 ### DNS - The Internet’s Directory Service